 Explore it on Goodreads or Amazon.

-Other books by this author include Hexed, Witchling, Changeling, Never After, Darkling, Demon Mistress, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker
+Other books by this author which I have reviewed include Hexed, Witchling, Changeling, Never After, Darkling, Demon Mistress, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker

 Fourteenth in the Otherworld / Sisters of the Moon urban fantasy series revolving around a family of supernaturals based in Seattle.
 This particular story is from Delilah’s point-of-view.

 It starts so well, and then Galenorn lets me down with her usual ignoring of the obvious.
 Information that leaps out at you, that I never understand how the character can not make the connection… Nope, it must be set aside and saved for later.
 I wish she’d offer up a reason for avoiding this.
 It’s like Galenorn has a rule: slap you in the face with the big, HUGE possibility, now set it aside to simmer on low until x way through the story when…oh, suddenly, the character makes the connection. *Eyes rolling fast and furious*.

 Seems some things are universal amongst sentient beings: lying and manipulating…sigh… Seems all of Y’Elestrial has hidden the truth about gargoyles.

 Oooh, a huge chunk about their mother’s family background comes out!
 Don’t get too excited though as this only seems to be an introduction of them to the storyline.